-- Scheduling and verifying appointments
+- Setting and confirming appointments

 - Preparing and sterilizing instruments for dentists

-- Providing instruments to dentists during procedures
+- Handing instruments to dentists during procedures

-- Prepping X-ray machines and handling X-rays
+- Preparing X-ray machines and processing X-rays

 - Purchasing office and dental supplies

-Dental Assistant Training Options near Woodbury CT
+Dental Assistant Education Options near West Granby CT

 Dental Assistant Online Training